 Remove Low-Quality Content

 Contrary to popular belief, Google actually does not value the frequency of posting as a ranking factor for websites.
 It is a marketing agency industry myth.
 So, you need to remove low-quality content that you may have posted to keep your posting frequency consistent.
-Removing old content is called Content Pruning, and it can significantly improve your search rankings and lead to a hike in traffic by as much as 44!
+Removing old content is called Content Pruning, and it can significantly improve your search rankings and lead to a hike in traffic.

 Check for Speed Issues